Managing your boss means establishing the type of great work relationship with your boss that helps you advance your career.

 When they get no appreciation whatsoever, bosses feel like their reports are being ungrateful.

-Robert Greene, in his usual Machiavellian ways, suggests to compliment bosses on what they are insecure about, or to use different words to express their own opinions.
+Robert Greene, in his usual Machiavellian ways, suggests to compliment bosses on what they are insecure about, or using different words to express their own opinions.

 I agree with both techniques.
 When you hear your boss telling you “exactly!”, you know you are doing it right.